Blurry vision is when your eyesight feels like it’s out of focus, making it difficult to see fine detail. You may need to squint to see more clearly.

 Refractive errors are common eye problems.
 They include:

 - presbyopia (loss of the ability to focus on things that are close), which can occur naturally as you age

 Refractive errors often need to be corrected with eyeglasses, contacts, but surgery may be an option in some cases.

 Also called pink eye, conjunctivitis is an infection of the outer wall of the eye.
 Conjunctivitis can lead to itchy eyes, eye pain, as well as blurry vision.

 The infection is usually caused by a virus but can also be caused by bacteria or allergies.
 When caused by bacteria, you may need to use antibiotic eye drops to help treat the infection.

 There are many eye diseases that can cause blurry vision, including:

 - age-related macular degeneration (AMD)

 - detached retina (this is a medical emergency)

 Diabetes is a metabolic disorder associated with having high blood sugar, but it can also affect the eyes.
-One complication of diabetes is called diabetic retinopathy (DR), which also happens to be a leading cause of blindness in American adults.
+One complication of diabetes is called diabetic retinopathy (DR), which also happens to be a

 If left untreated, a thyroid disease known as Graves’ disease can cause eye symptoms, including blurry or double vision.